The Fastest Solid State Drives in 2023

 Endurance Rating (1TB): 1,200 TBW

-Samsung became a market leader early on in the SSDs space, starting with the almost legendary 840 Pro.
+Samsung became a market leader in the SSD space early on, starting with the almost legendary 840 Pro.
 In 2023, the Samsung 860 PRO is still one of the best and quite possibly one of the most reliable drives on the market.

 If previous Samsungs are an indication, the 300 TBW (terabytes/total bytes written) rating for the 256 GB model up to 4,800 TBW for the 4 TB model (all use durable MLC NAND), are conservative estimates.
 This, coupled with a 5-year warranty and great overall performance, makes the 860 Pro look very attractive overall.
 Unfortunately, its MLC memory chips also make it a lot more expensive than its main rivals.